curtgrimes/curtgrimes.com/README.md

 # Curt Grimes Portfolio Website

-This is the source code for my [Nuxt.js](https://nuxtjs.org/)-based porfolio website.
-See it live at https://curtgrimes.com.
+This is the source code for my [Nuxt.js](https://nuxtjs.org/)-based portfolio website.
+See it live at [https://curtgrimes.com](https://curtgrimes.com).

-In production, I deploy this website to [ZEIT](https://zeit.co) using the [@nuxtjs/now-builder](https://nuxtjs.org/faq/now-deployment/) module.
+In production, I deploy this website to [Vercel](https://vercel.com/) using the [@nuxtjs/vercel-builder](https://nuxtjs.org/docs/2.x/deployment/vercel-deployment) package.

 ## Development